cwwmbm/linkedinscraper/README.md

+# UPDATE.

+New version includes OpenAI integration for cover letter generation.
+See below for how to configure config.json file.

 ## LinkedIn Job Scraper

 This is a Python application that scrapes job postings from LinkedIn and stores them in a SQLite database.
 The application also provides a web interface to view the job postings and mark them as applied, rejected,interview, and hidden.